WrightGroupSRI/HelloWorldPlugin/README.md

 You should see the build progress below the main window: if it reaches 100% with an exit code of 0, it was successful.

 #### Loading the Plugin
-Launch Vurtigo by selecting "Run without Debugging" from the VS Code "Run" menu (or click the "Run" button in the status bar at the bottom of the VS Code editor).
-Click the "Load Plugin File" button in the Vurtigo Plugin Browser, and select /workspaces/HelloWorld/HelloWorldConfig.xml
+Launch Vurtigo by selecting "Run without Debugging" from the VS Code "Run" menu.
+Click the "Load Plugin" button in the Vurtigo Plugin Browser, and select /workspaces/HelloWorldPlugin/HelloWorldConfig.xml

 You can now select the "Hello World" plugin from the Plugin Browser and interact with it: this plugin creates a label.